ffrankies/BigDataTextSummarization/README.md

 I suspect we'll be using this quite a bit, but will not be doing anything crazy with it.

 Our unlabeled data is currently in the hadoop file system.
 It is stored in the ff directory: `/user/cs4984cs5984f18_team12/unalabed/`.
 This contains a WARC file and an index file into the WARC records.

+## Project Report

+Our project report is on Overleaf at https://www.overleaf.com/project/5baf017bdbd72865e7330ac6

+At the moment, if you need a reference added to the bibliography, you need to send me (Frank) the link to it, and hae me add it to my Mendeley account.
+Otherwise, we can create a group Mendeley account.